Non-producibility of arbitrary non-Gaussian states using zero-mean Gaussian states and partial photon number resolving detection: Abstract

 \section{Abstract}

 Gaussian states and measurements collectively are not powerful-enough resources for quantum computing, as any Gaussian dynamics can be simulated efficiently, classically.
-Photon subtraction from squeezed vacuum---a single-mode Gaussian state in quantum optics---can produce an approximate cat state, a macroscopic superposition of two coherent states.
-Furthermore, it is known that any one non-Gaussian Hamiltonian, along with Gaussian unitaries, makes for universal quantum resources.
-Photon subtraction, a readily-realizable non-Gaussian operation, therefore, has been a popular tool to try and engineer non-Gaussian states for universal quantum processing.
-In this paper, we give a formula to calculate the fidelity between a non-Gaussian target state and the heralded state resulting from an $N$-mode Gaussian state subjected to multi-mode, multi-photon subtraction.
-We also derive an easy-to-calculate upper bound of said fidelity.
-Then, we consider an example of an $N$-mode coherent cat-basis cluster state (CCCS), a resource sufficient for universal quantum computing---and prove that the fidelity between the state produced by photon subtraction on any Gaussian state and the CCCS cannot be more than $1/2^N$.
-Further, we prove that photon subtraction can be used to prepare states whose fidelity with coherent GHZ states is very close to one.
+However, it is known that any one non-Gaussian resource---either a state, a unitary operation, or a measurement---together with Gaussian unitaries, makes for universal quantum resources.
+Photon number resolving (PNR) detection, a readily-realizable non-Gaussian measurement, has been a popular tool to try and engineer non-Gaussian states for universal quantum processing.
+In this paper, we consider PNR detection of a subset of the modes of a zero-mean pure multi-mode Gaussian state as a means to herald a target non-Gaussian state on the undetected modes.
+This is motivated from the ease of scalable preparation of Gaussian states that have zero mean, using squeezed vacuum and passive linear optics.
+We calculate upper bounds on the fidelity between the actual heralded state and the target state.
+We find that this fidelity upper bound is $1/2$ when the target state is a multi-mode coherent cat-basis cluster state, a resource sufficient for universal quantum computing.
+This proves that there exist non-Gaussian states that are not producible by this method.
+Our fidelity upper bound is a simple expression that depends only on the target state represented in the photon-number basis, which could be applied to other non-Gaussian states of interest.